peter1357908/cosc-60-final-project/Protocol.md

 **Protocol Writeup for Gao, Ma, Parker, Foye, and Vojdanovski**

-The [requirements](https://canvas.dartmouth.edu/courses/39576/assignments/234934) for the lab stipulate that the protocol is built on a reliable for of UDP, which Matt has offered us to use.
+The [requirements](https://canvas.dartmouth.edu/courses/39576/assignments/234934) for the lab stipulate that the protocol is built on a reliable form of UDP, which Matt has offered us to use.

 Before reading this, familiarize yourself with the jobs of supernodes and child